ICJIA/icjia-accessibility-portal/content/faqs.md

 **See also:** [I'm a content creator.
 Where do I start?](#im-a-content-creator-where-do-i-start) | [My documents look fine — why do they need to be "accessible"?](#my-documents-look-fine--why-do-they-need-to-be-accessible) | [Do all documents need to be accessible?](#do-all-documents-need-to-be-accessible)

-**DoIT best practice:** Before creating a PDF, consider whether the content could be published as webpage text instead.
-Illinois DoIT generally recommends publishing content as webpage text when feasible instead of relying on PDFs.
-In practice, HTML webpage text is often easier to make and keep accessible than PDFs—especially when the alternative is a short webpage summary that links to a PDF that may or may not be accessible.
-This DoIT best practice aligns with WCAG 2.1 Level AA rules and ADA Title II requirements.
+**Accessibility best practice:** Before creating a PDF, consider whether the content could be published as webpage text instead.
+HTML webpages are generally easier to make and keep accessible than PDFs.
+As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
+When possible, convert your PDFs to HTML web pages."
+The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
+This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.
 If you must use a PDF, follow the steps below.

 The best approach depends on the source: